pablojimeno/code-rails/chapter_3_rails_resources/editing_a_post_context_example.md

     # When I click edit and submit changed data

-    # Then the post is updated
+    # Then the article is updated

   end
 end